rafaeltiribas/braketester-smart-contract/projeto-braketester-main/OneHost/README.md

 * [keygen-ecdsa.py](fabpki-cli/keygen-ecdsa.py): It is a simple Python script that generates a pair of ECDSA keys.
 These keys are necessary to run all the other modules.
 * [register-ecdsa.py](fabpki-cli/register-ecdsa.py): It invokes the *registerMeter* chaincode, which appends a new meter digital asset into the ledger.
 You must provide the respective ECDSA public key.
 * [verify-ecdsa.py](fabpki-cli/verify-ecdsa.py): It works as a client that verifies if a given digital signature corresponds to the meter's private key.
 The client must provide a piece of information and the respective digital signature.
 The client module will inform **True** for a legitimate signature and **False** in the opposite.
-* [Insert Measurement](nesa-cli/InsertbMeasurement): The folder InsertMeasurement contains the clients responsible for collecting data from a path, convert in json format and calling chaincode methods to insert this data into the blockchain.
-* [Query History](nesa-cli/countHistory.py): Count all transactions present in the ledger for an id.
+* [Query History]: Count all transactions present in the ledger for an id.
-* [Get Consumption](nesa-cli/getConsumption.py): Get the data of a meter id.
+* [Get Consumption]: Get the data of a meter id.
-* [Mongo](nesa-cli/mongo.py): A client to acess directly the database of the blockchain.
+* [Mongo]: A client to acess directly the database of the blockchain.
-* [App](nesa-cli/app.py): An interface to acess the clients using your browser.
+* [App]: An interface to acess the clients using your browser.

 ## Using the Hyperledger Explorer